violet360/Cupid/README.md

 * `./a.out`

 ## Play
-* Pair of integers to make a move row first then column
+* Enter a valid pair of integers shown by the system to make a move, row first, then column